-Our hedging activities in the future may include entering into interest rate swaps, interest rate swaptions, caps and floors, purchasing or selling U.S. Treasury securities, mortgage options, and/or other tools and strategies.
+Our hedging activities in the future may include entering into interest rate swaps, interest rate swaptions, caps and floors, purchasing or selling U.S. Treasury securities, mortgage options and/or other tools and strategies.
 These hedging decisions will be determined in light of the facts and circumstances existing at the time and may differ from our current hedging strategies.
 These hedging strategies may be less effective than our current hedging strategies in mitigating the risks described above, which could be detrimental to our business and financial condition.
+Interest rate derivatives may not be available on favorable terms or at all, particularly during periods of heightened volatility or economic downturns.